-So how to properly move WordPress website to a new domain or hosting?
+So how to properly move WordPress site to a new domain or hosting?

 When moving WordPress site to a new domain start with the backup copy of your website.
 You can do it manually by exporting the database and downloading files, plug-ins and website theme to your computer and saving them in a separate folder.
 You can also use WordPress plug-ins (such as Duplicator).

-But, regardless of the method you choose, you will need this backup copy to restore your website to the new domain.
-In addition, the backup can save many hours of work if something goes wrong during the migration process.
+But, regardless of the method you choose, you will need this backup copy to restore your website to the new domain on the new web host.
+In addition, the backup can save many hours of work if something goes wrong during the WP migration process.

-Moving the website manually from one domain to another is a simple and reasonable process.
+Moving the site files manually from one domain to another is a simple and reasonable process.
 You will have to:

 - log to the hosting (having SSH access simplifies things a lot, but an FTP is sufficient),

-- compress the website files into a .zip, .tar, or .gz file,
+- compress the WordPress sites files into a .zip, .tar, or .gz file,

 - replace old URLs in the database with URLs of the new domain using the “Search and Replace” function on the database dump file,

-- transfer and extract files to the target server,
+- transfer and extract WordPress files to the target server,

-- upload the database (usually via Workbench or phpMyAdmin).
+- upload the WordPress database (usually via Workbench or phpMyAdmin).

-If you want to reduce your website downtime, and be sure that everything runs smoothly, choose a WordPress migration plug-in.
+If you want to reduce your WordPress sites downtime, and be sure that everything runs smoothly, choose a WordPress migration plug-in.
 This will easily manage the transfer process.

-Duplicator has a simple step-by-step Wizard to guide you through the migration process.
-It starts with creating a backup copy and downloading it to your computer along with an installer script.
-Then you upload the script with the backup copy files to the new server or domain.
+Duplicator has a simple step-by-step Wizard to guide you through the WordPress migration process.
+It starts with creating a backup copy of your WordPress files and downloading it to your computer along with an installer script.
+Then you upload the script with the backup copy of the WordPress files to the new server or domain.
 Next run the Migration Wizard, which extracts files and installs the website.

-All you have to do is updating the URLs stored in the database.
+All you have to do is updating the URLs stored in the WordPress database.